 So, let’s get started on that.

-The website, Pedigree.com created a wonderful Dog Breed Selector questionnaire on their website.
+The website, Pedigree.com created a wonderful Dog Breed Selector questionnaire.
 The questions they ask include the following:

 - What type of home/living space do you have?